aiven/aiven-docs/docs/integrations/cloudwatch/cloudwatch-logs-cli.md

 the official AWS documentation, the access rights required for the credentials are:

--   `inlogs:DescribeLogStreams` which lists the log streams for the specified log group endpoint.
+-   `logs:DescribeLogStreams` which lists the log streams for the specified log group endpoint.
 -   `logs:CreateLogGroup` which creates a log group with the specified name endpoint.